\

 IN MY OPINION :

 Down the road, as a breeder and guardian of my Fancibuls French Bulldogs and their Frenchie puppies, I do not want someone to feel "stuck" with my puppy if their life circumstances should change.
 I don't want my puppies to end up in rescue organizations, shelters, pet stores, or the hands of commercial or backyard breeders.
 My contracts with the buyer have specific responsibilities stipulated so a Fancibul French Bulldog can come back to me during its lifetime.
 This is called a breeder's "First Right of Buyback".
 It's sad that pets go from home to home to home(or even worse).
+I do what I can to avoid this in my puppy's future.

 My FAQS & OPINIONS are an aide for doing your own research.
 Also consider information provided through The American Kennel Club and French Bulldog Club of America.

-Visit www.akc.org and www.frenchbulldogclub.org.
+www.akc.org and www.frenchbulldogclub.org.